AFCAT Exam Pattern 2025: Section-Wise Syllabus

 Tattoos:

-Permanent body tattoos on any body part (visible or non-visible) are prohibited, except on the Inner face of forearms, from inside of the elbow to the wrist of both hands and the reverse side of the palm/dorsal side of both hands.
+Permanent body tattoos on any body part (visible or non-visible) are prohibited, except on the Inner face of forearms, from inside of the elbow to the wrist of both hands, and the reverse side of the palm/dorsal side of both hands.
 However, the candidate with such tattoos has to sign a self-declaration certificate.
-Tribal tattoos, as per their customs and traditions, are allowed on a case-to-case basis.
+Tribal tattoos, as per their customs and traditions, are allowed on a case-by-case basis.

 Narcotics

-AFCAT Marking Scheme 2023
+AFCAT Marking Scheme 2025

 The marking scheme in EKT and AFCAT exam patterns will be the same.
 The AFCAT marking scheme is given below: